elastio/bon/website/src/reference/builder/member/default.md

 **Applies to:** <Badge type="warning" text="struct fields"/> <Badge type="warning" text="function arguments"/> <Badge type="warning" text="method arguments"/>

 Makes the member optional and assigns a default value to it.
-The default value is lazily computed inside of the finishing function based on the form of this attribute.
+The default value is lazily computed inside of the finishing function.

-## Syntax

 | Form                               | How default value is computed |
 | ---------------------------------- | ----------------------------- |